Skip to content

 The most common mistake: writing about an overly obvious community (sports team, school class) without deeper reflection.
 The committee will read thousands of essays about “my soccer team taught me teamwork.”
 To stand out, you must either choose an unexpected community or describe an obvious community in an unexpected way.

-As a Polish applicant, you can describe a community that is unique to your context: a scouting community, an academic Olympiad club, Polish students preparing for studies abroad (perhaps even the College Council forum!), your grandmother’s village, the Polish diaspora in London where you spent your holidays.
+As an international applicant, you can describe a community that is unique to your context: a scouting troop, an academic Olympiad club, students from your country preparing for studies abroad (perhaps even the College Council forum!), your grandmother’s village, the diaspora community abroad where you spent your holidays.
 Key questions you need to answer: What did this community give you that you couldn’t get anywhere else?
 How did it change your understanding of yourself?
 How has your role within it evolved?

 Topic 3: “An experience that will enrich Yale”